 A nonprofit website audit is the best way to identify your site’s strengths and weaknesses.
-But they often take way too long and, as a result, most organizations simply give up — or decide against doing them at all.
+But they often take way too long, and as a result, most organizations simply give up — or decide against doing them at all.

 If you’re looking for an easier, more efficient way to take stock of your site’s strengths and shortcomings, then you’re in the right place.